 Frequently Asked Questions

-Rithmic’s R | Diamond API achieves sub-250-microsecond latency, making it ideal for high-frequency strategies.
+Rithmic’s R | Diamond API achieves sub-250µs tick-to-trade on co-located servers, making it the stronger choice for high-frequency strategies.
 Tradovate is optimized for retail day traders but doesn’t publish latency specs.
-For ultra-low-latency needs, Rithmic wins.
+Note that the sub-250µs figure is a co-located/institutional number — a retail trader through a broker over the internet will see higher real-world latency.